Won't play unless I'm 100% fit and had adequate training: Praneeth | Sports-Games

 ''I can't do the same mistakes like last time, can't play continuously without training and getting unfit or injured.
 I need to give myself time to get fitness, train and then go for the event.
 I will prefer playing two events this year.''
 The 2019 World Championships bronze medallist had set his eyes on the India Open and Syed Modi International in January but as luck would have it, he tested positive for COVID-19 and was forced to miss both events.

-''I'm feeling okay now, luckily I didn't have any side effect.
+''I'm feeling okay now, luckily I didn't have any side effects.
 I had three weeks of training.
 Of course, I still don't know how good I am, can't judge unless I play.
-In practice all seems good and okay but the tournament is where I can test my level,'' said Praneeth, who had reached the quarterfinals at Indonesia Super 1000 event.
+In practice, all seem good and okay but the tournament is where I can test my level,'' said Praneeth, who had reached the quarterfinals at Indonesia Super 1000 event.

 ''The two India events were a good chance for me to get some points and win even.
 Who knows I could have won the tournaments.
 When the time doesn't favor, you can't do much, need to be patient.''
 It is a big year for Indian badminton with big-ticket events like Commonwealth Games and Asian Games lined up but Praneeth said he is not thinking about it at all.